Online MTC Training

 How will I know when to start and where to meet?

 The online training experience will begin on the date noted in your call letter.
-Several days before your scheduled report date, you will receive direct communication from teaching staff at the MTC.
-If you have not been contacted by that time, please email firstname.lastname@example.org or call 801-422-6977 (Provo MTC), 801-422-8083 (all other MTCs) .
+Several days before your scheduled report date, you will receive direct communication from teaching staff at the MTC by email.
+If you have not been contacted by 5 PM (Utah time) on the Friday before your training starts , please email firstname.lastname@example.org or call 801-422-6977 (Provo MTC), 801-422-8083 (all other MTCs).
 Missionaries should not expect contact from their teachers more than one week in advance.

 How will my nametag and study materials be sent to me?